normal-computing/posteriors/docs/gotchas.md

 ## `torch.no_grad`

-If you find yourself running out of memory when using `torch.func.grad` and friends.
-It might be because `torch` is trying to accumulate gradients through your `torch.func.grad`calls.
+If you find yourself running out of memory when using `torch.func.grad` and friends, it might be because `torch` is trying to accumulate gradients through your `torch.func.grad`calls.
 To prevent this, somewhat counterintuitively, wrap your code in `torch.no_grad`: